spaceman03/Data-Science-Projects/Basic/Wine Quality/Wine Quality.md

 Link to Jupyter Notebook: [WineQuality.ipynb](https://github.com/spaceman03/Data-Science-Projects/blob/master/Basic/Wine%20Quality/Wine%20Quality.ipynb)

 ## :chart_with_upwards_trend: Problem Statement
-How accurate can a random forest classifier model predict the quality of a wine?
+How accurately can a random forest classifier model predict the quality of a wine?

 ## :bookmark_tabs: Conclusion
 The random forest classifier model can classify the quality of wine into 2 categories (good quality or not) with an accuracy of 0.8.
+We also noticed that after hyperparameter tuning, we improved our accuracy from 0.8855 to 0.8911.
+By choosing the optimal parameters, we can improve our prediction.

 ## :bulb: What I Learnt
 - Using the sklearn library to train a random forest classifier model